open-cogsci/osdoc/include/api/responses.md

 ## property __responses.acc__

-The percentage correct responses for all responses that are included in feedback.
+The percentage of correct responses for all responses that are included in feedback.
 If there are no responses to give feedback on, 'undefined' is returned.

 </div>